rascal999/rascal999/README.md

-- 👋 Hi, I’m @rascal999
+- 👋 Hi, I'm @rascal999
-- 👀 I’m interested in security and NixOS.
+- 👀 I'm interested in security and NixOS.
-- 🌱 I’m currently learning about NixOS and Jupyter.
+- 🌱 I'm currently learning about NixOS and Jupyter.
+- Recon is important, which is to say that data gathering is important.

 <!---
 rascal999/rascal999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.